jankrause/wtd-2016/Duplicating.md

 A duplicating operation creates a copy of an OBJECT.
 This copy equals the original OBJECT.
 The OBJECT is read from a SOURCE and stored at a DESTINATION.
 The structure of the OBJECT is specified by a FORMAT.
 This pattern bases on the VerbNet-class transcribe-25.4.

 ## Verbs
-chronicle, clone, copy, document, duplicate, film, forge, imitate, microfilm, pho- tocopy, photograph, record, tally, tally up, tape, televise, transcribe, type
+chronicle, clone, copy, document, duplicate, film, forge, imitate, microfilm, photocopy, photograph, record, tally, tally up, tape, televise, transcribe, type

 ## Also known as